illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 ### Entity Relationship Diagram

 Based on completing the UI/UX design you will be able to create an entire Entity Relationship diagram.
 This will show the structure or schema of the database you end up working on.
 The ERD can be draw using a diagram tool and stored in the **design** folder for reference.
 In addition, from the ERD you can generate SQL CREATE statements to generate this schema.
-This will be used in sprint-02 but is required by the end of Sprint 01.
-Need to create 10 sample records.
+This will be used in sprint-01 but will naturally be available from the work of doing the system design.

-### Creation and Listing of Application Tasks

-Based on the creation of the UI/UX design, this will give your team a list of atomic tasks to accomplish.
-These are things such as the login mechanism -- this is a good atomic task to start with. *"Get the website working"* is not a very good atomic task -- when is it finished?
-The team will break all the tasks for the entire site down and then assign each task a card or a task.
-This phase will just require the listing of all the atomic tasks to finish the project, no need to assign tasks yet, that will happen in Sprint 02.
-This is a team task as the project is everyone's responsibility.

-This will be accomplished on the teams Project Management tool, and notification will show in the Chat Channel

 ### IT Operations

-~~Will gain access to the build production server (provided by instructor) and will create the teams Production Vault Server for secrets management.~~

 Determine the type of database/datastore you will use for your project, needs to be able to run on Linux, on a replicated cluster (At least two nodes) detail your choice, documentation for configuring a DB cluster, and which platform you have chosen.